Bénédicte Pételle

-Bénédicte Pételle (née Billaudel; born 4 June 1971) is a French politician and former schoolteacher.
-She became the Member of Parliament for Hauts-de-Seine's 2nd constituency in 2019 when Adrien Taquet was appointed to the Second Philippe government.
+Bénédicte Pételle (/fr/; née Billaudel, 4 June 1971) is a French school teacher and former politician.
+She represented the 2nd constituency of Hauts-de-Seine in the National Assembly from 2019 to 2022.
+She was elected as Adrien Taquet's substitute in the 2017 legislative election, and succeeded him upon his appointment to the second Philippe government.

 Political career

-In the 2017 French legislative election, she was the substitute candidate for Adrien Taquet.
-She joined Parliament when he was made Secretary of State for Child protection by Prime Minister Édouard Philippe.

-She sat in the La République En Marche group in the National Assembly and was affiliated with En Commun.
+In the 2017 legislative election, Pételle was the substitute candidate for Adrien Taquet of En Marche.
+She entered Parliament when he was made Secretary of State for Child Protection in Prime Minister Édouard Philippe's second government.
+She sat in the La République En Marche group in the National Assembly and was affiliated with En Commun from 2020 onwards.
+During her term as a deputy, she focused on child protection.

-She did not seek re-election in the 2022 French legislative election, after being dismissed by her party.
+She did not seek election to a full term in the 2022 legislative election, after La République En Marche! declined to endorse her.

 Personal life

-She is a committed catholic and is mother to five children.
+Pételle is a devout Catholic and mother to five children.
 Her father died in the COVID-19 pandemic in France.
+As part of the Jesuit Refugee Service she regularly welcomes migrants into her home.